kailash-manasarovar/statement/docs/timeline/2023/april.md

 ![Angry tweet example](../../content/tweets/annoyed.png)

-- And even though he was ignoring me in person, on Twitter, via his account, he was suggesting he liked me.
+- And even though he was (apparently) ignoring me in person, on Twitter, via the `@jctot19` account, he was suggesting he liked me.
 - All this was extraordinarily confusing coupled with my state of mind and the constant sexual arousal.

 !!! info "Tweet examples related to terror at the conservatory April-June 2023"